Bed Styles Trends for a Calmer, Cozier Bedroom

 - Use reclaimed wood for bed frames or nightstands

-- Add rattan pendant lights or side chairs
+- Add rattan pendant lights or chairs

-- Mix with soft, earth-tone textiles for cohesion
+- Mix with earthy textiles for balance

 Natural Fiber Rugs and Organic Bedding